Learn how to synchronize timestamps of two Geo Time Series and copy the locations from one to the other.

 Imagine that we have a reference series without geolocation (called “reference”) and a second series with geolocalized data (called “dummy”).

-We would like to copy the location of datapoints of the second series to the reference series, but there is no timestamps in common.
+We would like to copy the location of data points of the second series to the reference series, but there are no timestamps in common.

-In fact, I encountered this use case and the Javascript implementation took dozens lines of code.
-Of course you can do that easily with WarpScript with just (Spoil Alert) a single line of code.
+In fact, I encountered this use case and the JavaScript implementation took dozens of lines of code.
+Of course, you can do that easily with WarpScript with just (Spoil Alert) a single line of code.

 Random data generation